DustinVK/PharmChurnMachineLearning/README.md

 ### A machine learning application built with python 3.

 ## About
-The goal of this app is to predict whether a given customer will make a purchase.
+The goal of this app is to predict whether a given customer will make a purchase in the next month.
 It uses a machine learning model created and trained using the Scikit-learn library.

 ## Data
 The dataset was sourced from Kaggle.
 It spans 6 months and 1,184,025 records with 21 columns of customer transactional data.